Skip to Main Content

 Key takeaways

-• If you have a VA loan, you can get a VA cash-out refinance to liquidate equity you’ve built up in your house or to refi a conventional mortgage into a VA loan.
+• If you have a VA loan, you can get a VA cash-out refinance to tap equity you've built up in your house.

 • To be eligible, you must meet the VA cash-out refinance guidelines for military service, plus the lender's requirements.